 Prior to graduate school, Eric's artistic home in Chicago was the recently closed Oracle Theatre where he served as lighting designer for THE GHOST SONATA (nominated Non-Equity Jeff Award for Lighting Design), THE MOTHER (nominated BroadwayWorld Chicago Award for Best Non-Equity Lighting), THE AMERICA PLAY, ROMULUS, THE PRESIDENT, all three mainstage productions of RADIO GOGGLES, WOYZECK, and TERMEN VOX MACHINA.
 Additional Chicago credits include CHALK (Sideshow Theatre), GENESIS (Definition Theatre), A MIDSUMMER NIGHT'S DREAM (Strange Loop Theatre), BARD FICTION (Commedia Beauregard), BEAUTIFUL BROKEN (Broken Nose Theatre), and THEY ARE DYING OUT (Trap Door Theatre).
 While primarily a lighting designer, Eric comes from a directing background.
 His most prominent directorial work was the 2012 Chicago production of A Klingon Christmas Carol with Commedia Beauregard, for which he also designed the lighting.

-Eric is currently the Lighting Director for the Sharon L. Morse Performing Arts Center and Resident Lighting Designer for The Studio Theatre at Tierra Del Sol in The Villages, Florida.
-At The Sharon he gets to host world renowned performers including classic rock bands, dance companies, and Broadway tours, while at The Studio he works with a team of designers and artists to create resident productions ranging from intimate two person plays to expansive musicals.
+Eric recently completed a year serving as the Lighting Director for the Sharon L. Morse Performing Arts Center and Resident Lighting Designer for The Studio Theatre at Tierra Del Sol in The Villages, Florida.
+At The Sharon he got to host world renowned performers including classic rock bands, dance companies, and Broadway tours, while at The Studio he worked with a team of designers and artists to create resident productions ranging from intimate two person plays to expansive musicals.
 This balance of creativity and execution is a thrill and challenge that Eric is eager to tackle every day.